It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 7. You’re using humour as a defence mechanism.

 Sometimes, you might say things you don’t mean in an attempt to be funny or deflect from uncomfortable situations.
-This use of humour as a defence mechanism can lead to inappropriate jokes or comments that don’t align with your values.
+Using humour as a defence mechanism can lead to inappropriate jokes or comments that don’t align with your values.
 While it might provide temporary relief from tension, it can also lead to misunderstandings or hurt feelings.

 8. You’re influenced by cognitive biases.